oseiagm/african-names/README.md

 11. Quit and then reopen Word to ensure the new .dic file activates

 ### MAC OS
-1. Unzip the downloaded zip file and copy the file named ‘reclaimyourname.dic’
+1. Unzip the downloaded zip file and copy the file named ‘AfricanNames.dic’
 2. Paste this file into a memorable folder on your desktop or in your documents
 3. Open Microsoft Word
 4. Go to Word > Preferences